 Elephant to partner with Medium to create new Big-Tech-funded mindful media Empire.

-This summer, Elephant turns 19.
+Last summer, Elephant turned 20.
 I can’t believe it.
 And it’s finally time for me to take on my next role.

 20 years ago, I was a broke, idealistic, ambitious, inspired young man who wanted to make a national eco-minded magazine.
 Little did I know I’d be broke for most of those years, and that we’d go on to great success first as a national magazine, then as a web site that’s reached 23 million readers—a month.